 Generally speaking, Bible versions which tend toward literal fidelity are less readable, whereas Bible versions which tend to be more readable are less literal.
-The more literal approach is often called “formal equivalence” and the more readable approach is often called “functional equivalence” or “dynamic equivalence.”
+The more literal approach is often called “formal equivalence,” and the more readable approach is often called “functional equivalence” or “dynamic equivalence.”
 Because Greek and English are very different languages, no Bible version can be both readable and literal.
 Consequently, all Bibles occupy some point along the spectrum between those two poles.

 The DFV editors haven’t hesitated to render the ancient texts in contemporary language reflecting contemporary concerns and issues.
 In favoring dynamic equivalence over formal equivalence, we’ve continued in the tradition of many distinguished Bible versions.
 We maintain that this approach is not only valid, but preferable in many ways.

 As an example, consider Jeremiah 31:20.
 The KJV “accurately” translates this text to say “therefore my bowels are troubled for him.”
 The NIV is less “literal” when it renders this phrase, “therefore my heart yearns for him.”
 However, in choosing a less “literal” translation, the NIV is more faithful in conveying the sense of the original.
-In actual fact, of course, neither the bowels nor the heart are the seat of our emotions.
+In actual fact, neither the bowels nor the heart are the seat of our emotions.
 Ancient Israelites spoke of the bowels in that way and we speak of the heart in that way, making “heart” a far preferable choice for us.

 The point of all this is simply that “changing the words” of the Bible is not necessarily a distortion of the Bible; it can also be a way of faithfully communicating the Bible’s intent.
-So, for example, rendering the masculine generic “brothers” as “sisters and brothers” conveys the original intent by taking into consideration the fact that traditional masculine generic language doesn’t “read” as generic in today’s English.
+For example, rendering the masculine generic “brothers” as “sisters and brothers” conveys the original intent by taking into consideration the fact that traditional masculine generic language doesn’t “read” as generic in today’s English.
 The term “brothers” may have been considered gender-inclusive at one time, but many today do not consider this a gender-inclusive term.
 Consequently, choosing a gender-inclusive phrase like “sisters and brothers” is a faithful rendition of the original.

 Significantly, the DFV does take an extra step in this direction.
-The careful reader will note that in addition to adding “sisters” to “brothers,” this version also adds the names of matriarchs when only the names patriarchs appear in the Greek text.
+The careful reader will note that in addition to adding “sisters” to “brothers,” this version also adds the names of matriarchs when only the names of patriarchs appear in the Greek text.
 Our intent is to bring women back into the narrative and to honor women’s contributions in the biblical story.
 So, for instance, references to “Abraham” in the NT are often rendered as “Sarah and Abraham.”

 One final note about inclusive language.
 Many inclusive Bible versions have been criticized for their approach to the problem of the third person singular pronoun.
-Since there is no gender-neutral third person singular pronoun, most inclusive Bibles approach the problem by either rewriting phrases to use the second person (“you,” “your”) or by rendering phrases in the plural instead of the singular (for example, “laborers deserve their food” instead of “the laborer deserves his food”).
+Since there is no gender-neutral third person singular pronoun (other than “it,”), most inclusive Bibles approach the problem by either rewriting phrases to use the second person (“you,” “your”) or by rendering phrases in the plural instead of the singular (for example, “laborers deserve their food” instead of “the laborer deserves his food”).
 These versions have been criticized for potentially obscuring the personal or individual application of some phrases, as in Revelation 3:20 (“I will come in and eat with them” as opposed to “I will come in and eat with him”).

 We considered many strategies for approaching the problem of the third person singular pronoun, but decided in the vast majority of cases to use a different (if controversial) approach.
 We have chosen to use the singular “they,” which has become so commonplace in contemporary English that several grammar texts now admit this usage to be acceptable.
-In actual fact, the singular “they” has a long history in the English language and has already been used by many other Bible versions, including most notably the King James Version (cf. Matt.
+The singular “they” has a long history in the English language and has already been used by many other Bible versions, including most notably the King James Version (cf. Matt.
 18:35, “if ye from your hearts forgive not every one his brother their trespasses,” emphasis added).